 The same rules apply to new plant varieties, except that in the case of expiration due to non-payment under grounds not attributable to the owner, the due date for the reinstatement by the late payment is within 14 days of the date when such ground ceases to exist, and within six months of the due date for the late payment.

-The owner of a patent or utility model can take several actions against an infringer, under the rubric of a civil action, a border action, or a criminal action.
+The owner of a patent or utility model can take several actions against an infringer, under the rubric of a civil action, a border control measure or a criminal action.

 A preliminary injunction may be issued when there is immediate or present danger of irreparable harm being caused to the patentee.
 A preliminary injunction action is a separate and distinct legal proceeding from the main action, and is brought before the district court.
 Preliminary injunction actions are always inter partes.
 A district court will render a decision typically within three to eight months, depending on the judicial panel that hears the case, and the complexity of the issues at hand.